centminmod/validate-emails/readme.md

       - `proofy`: Use the Proofy API.
       - `zerobounce`: Use the Zerobounce.net API.
       - `reoon`: Use the Zerobounce.net API.
+      - `bouncify`: Use the Bouncify API.
+      - `bounceless`: Use the Bounceless API.
   - `-apimerge`, `--api_merge` (optional):
     - Description: Merge and combine `emaillistverify` or `millionverifier` API results into one result
   - `-apibulk`, `--api_bulk` (optional):